DataFire/Integrations/integrations/generated/azure_operationsmanagement_operationsmanagement/README.md

 ### SolutionPropertiesList
 * SolutionPropertiesList `object`: the list of solution response
-  * value `array`: List of solution properites within the subscription.
+  * value `array`: List of solution properties within the subscription.
     * items [Solution](#solution)